K. C. Keeler: Sam Houston

-On January 23, 2014, Keeler was named the 15th head coach in Sam Houston State program history.
-In 2014, Sam Houston State went 11-5, as Keeler helped the Bearkats return to the FCS playoffs.
-Keeler's team won three playoff games, including a win over his old CAA rival Villanova, before losing in the semifinals.
-The Bearkats went 8-3 in 2015 and once again advanced to the playoff semifinals.
+On January 23, 2014, Keeler was named the 15th head coach in Sam Houston State history.
+In 2014, Sam Houston State went 11–5, as Keeler helped the Bearkats return to the FCS playoffs.
+They won three playoff games, including a win over Keeler's old CAA rival Villanova, before losing in the semifinals.
+The Bearkats went 8–3 in 2015 and once again advanced to the playoff semifinals.

-In 2016, Keeler led Sam Houston State to their first undefeated regular season since 2011.
+In 2016, Keeler led Sam Houston State to its first undefeated regular season since 2011.
 Led by Walter Payton Award winner Jeremiah Briscoe, Sam Houston State won the Southland Conference and made an FCS playoffs run before being blown out by James Madison in the quarterfinals.
 Keeler was named Coach of the Year.

 In 2017, Keeler led Sam Houston State to the playoffs for the fourth straight year, once again advancing to the semifinals.
 This was his third appearance in the semifinals with Sam Houston, although he was once again stopped before the title game, losing to North Dakota State.

 Keeler led the 2020 Bearkats to a 10–0 season, culminating with a 23–21 win over the South Dakota State Jackrabbits in the 2021 NCAA Division I Football Championship Game.
 It was the first NCAA football championship in program history; the Bearkats had shared the 1964 NAIA football championship with Concordia College of Moorhead, Minnesota.

-As of 2022, Keeler has three Southland Conference championships, a WAC championship, 14 FCS playoff wins and a national title through eight seasons at Sam Houston.
-As a Bearkat, Keeler has become both the all time FCS playoffs wins leader and the only coach to win an FCS title with two different schools.
+Through 2022, Keeler had won three Southland Conference championships, a WAC championship, 14 FCS playoff games and a national title through eight seasons at Sam Houston.
+With the Bearkats, Keeler became the all-time FCS playoffs wins leader and the only coach to win an FCS title with two schools.

+Temple

+Keeler was named the head coach at Temple University following the 2024 regular season, replacing Stan Drayton.